Weighted Blankets for SPD: Relieving Sensory Overload

 - Animal walks like a bear walk or a crab walk

-These ones are usually used to relieve the symptoms of SPD.
+These activities are usually used to relieve the symptoms of SPD.
 Adults with this condition simply get into a habit of working out regularly and use weighted products, like heavy blankets, to reduce their symptoms.

 What is Vestibular Input?
 One of the Issues of SPD